 The MeToo movement that began in the year 2017 has been making waves around the globe.
 Post entering the territories of India, it has made its presence felt on the subject of sexual harassment at workplace, abuse of power, and violence across industries.
+But what is this MeToo movement?

 There have been accounts and narratives of erstwhile celebrities, purported victims such as female actors, directors, writers, corporate members, bloggers or social media users, describing their sufferings at the hands of alleged offenders.
 Many women have come out in the open to narrate their ordeals on social media and are braving the social front, receiving a mixed response from people.